hashintel/hash/README.md

 ## Contact

 Find us on Twitter at [@hashintel](https://twitter.com/hashintel), join our [Discord server](https://hash.ai/discord) for quick help and support, or post in our [community forum](https://hash.community/).
-To learn more about the overall vision we're pursuing, check out the [hash.dev](https://hash.dev/) site for more.
+To learn more about the overall vision we're pursuing, check out the [hash.dev](https://hash.dev/) site.

 Project permalink: `https://github.com/hashintel/hash`